grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Development/Design.md

 Streams are created using ``ClientTransport/withStream(descriptor:options:_:)`` and the lifetime of the stream is limited to the closure.
-The handler passed to the method will be provided by a gRPC client and will ultimately include the callers code to send request messages and process response messages.
+The handler passed to the method will be provided by a gRPC client and will ultimately include the caller's code to send request messages and process response messages.
 Cancelling the task abruptly closes the stream, although the transport should ensure that doing this doesn't leave the other side waiting indefinitely.